The Poetry of Exile and Return

 Note: This poetry exhibit and article were conceived and developed in August and September 2023, prior to Hamas waging war in Israel.

-Sarah Sassoon
+Picture of Sarah Sassoon

 Sarah Sassoon is an Australia-born, Iraqi-Jewish writer, poet and educator who lives in Jerusalem.
 Her award-winning debut picture book, Shoham’s Bangle, was named a Sydney Taylor Notable Book.
 This is Why We Don’t Look Back, a collection of 10 of her poems, was awarded first place in the Harbor Review Jewish Women’s Poetry Prize.
 Her work has appeared in numerous literary journals and publications.
 Her forthcoming picture book, This is Not a Cholent, is set for publication in 2024.
 She is an editorial advisor for Distinctions: A Sephardi and Mizrahi Journal. www.sarahsassoon.com

-Sarah Sassoon
+Picture of Sarah Sassoon

 Sarah Sassoon is an Australia-born, Iraqi-Jewish writer, poet and educator who lives in Jerusalem.
 Her award-winning debut picture book, Shoham’s Bangle, was named a Sydney Taylor Notable Book.
 This is Why We Don’t Look Back, a collection of 10 of her poems, was awarded first place in the Harbor Review Jewish Women’s Poetry Prize.
 Her work has appeared in numerous literary journals and publications.
 Her forthcoming picture book, This is Not a Cholent, is set for publication in 2024.
 She is an editorial advisor for Distinctions: A Sephardi and Mizrahi Journal. www.sarahsassoon.com